Updated December 2015

-- Stafford County is served by KU Medical Center's Area Health Education Center (AHEC), which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Stafford County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- Stafford High School is one of 17 schools statewide that used Mini Medical School during the 2013-14 school year, a resource kit for upper level high school teachers in the biological sciences.
+- Stafford High School is one of 19 schools statewide that used Mini Medical School during the 2014-15 school year, a resource kit for upper level high school teachers in the biological sciences.
 The kit is designed to supplement and enhance their curriculum while simultaneously introducing students to various aspects of the health field through fun and exciting projects.
 Mini Medical School was created by the KU AHECs and features physicians and experts from KU Medical Center and Kansas State University.

-- Stafford County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Directors.
-The medical education directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.
+- Stafford County is part of the South-Central Medical Education Network with Greg Thomas, M.D., and Marla Ullom-Minnich, M.D., residents of McPherson and Moundridge, respectively, serving as the medical education directors.
+The directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 3 KU Medical Center graduates live and/or practice in Stafford County.
+- 5 KU Medical Center alumni live and/or practice in Stafford County.

-- 6 enrollments in KU Medical Center continuing education courses and conferences by Stafford County health care professionals in Fiscal Year 2015.
+- 3 enrollments in KU Medical Center continuing education/professional development courses and conferences by Stafford County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.